DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Discussions

 \subsection{Adversarial Patches in Different Classes}

 Our proposed adversarial patch is not limited to targeting only the "Dog" class.
 In fact, we were able to successfully generate effective patches for other object classes as well, such as the "Cat" and "Bike" classes.
 This demonstrates the versatility and potential of our approach, which can be applied to a wide range of target patterns of patch appearance.

-Figure \ref{result_3} shows the detection results when printing the generated patches and the patches performance is summarized in Table \ref{classes}.
+Figure \ref{result_10} shows the detection results when printing the generated patches and the patches performance is summarized in Table \ref{classes}.
 For instance, when using a Bike as the target pattern, and when applying creases to the generated patch we get 75.95\% ASR.